flemmingss/Pollen-forecast-in-Norway-for-Domoticz/README.md

 To get this script to work you also need Html Agility Pack that can be downloaded here: https://htmlagilitypack.codeplex.com/ The source website is updating every midnight (Central European Time/Central European Summer Time).
 I therefore recommend that this script runs just after midnight once a day.
 This can be done with Windows Task Scheduler.
-The script don't have to be at the same server as Domoticz.
+The script don't have to be on the same server as Domoticz.

 A custom sensor will be updated with a value from 0-4 (so Domoticz can create a graph)